DC-DistADMM: ADMM Algorithm for Constrained Distributed Optimization over Directed Graphs

+\begin{section}{Numerical Simulations} In this section, three simulation studies are presented for the proposed $\D$ algorithm.
+First, a performance comparison of the $\D$ algorithm with two existing algorithms in the literature for solving constrained distributed optimization problems, \cite{liu2017constrained} and \cite{zhu2011distributed}, in solving a distributed $\ell_1$ regularized logistic regression with a local linear equality and set (norm-ball) constraints is presented.

+Second, a performance comparison of the $\D$ algorithm is provided for solving an unconstrained $\ell_1$ regularized Huber loss minimization problem with the existing state-of-the art unconstrained distributed optimization algorithms on directed graphs.
+The algorithms used for comparison with the proposed $\D$ algorithm are the following: (i) EXTRAPush \cite{zeng2015extrapush}, (ii) PushPull \cite{pu2020push}, (iii) PushDIGing \cite{nedic2017achieving}, and (v) the subgradientPush \cite{nedic2014distributed} algorithm.

+Third, a comparison between $\D$ algorithm and two existing algorithms utilizing multiple communication steps, \cite{berahas2018balancing} and \cite{jakovetic2014fast} in solving the unconstrained distributed least squares problem is presented.

+A network of $100$ agents connected via: (i) an undirected graph generated using an Erdos-Renyi model \cite{erdHos1960evolution} with a connectivity probability of $0.3$ in simulation studies one and three and (ii) a directed graph generated using an Erdos-Renyi model with a connectivity probability of $0.2$ in the simulation study two is considered.
+The weight matrices for the various algorithms are chosen using the equal neighbor model \cite{olshevsky2009convergence}.
+To provide a comparison, solution residual plots against the total (computation + communication) iteration counts for all the algorithms unless stated otherwise are presented.
+Further, a comparison based on the CPU time (the amount of time required by a computer (processor) to execute the instructions) between $\D$ and the other algorithms is provided.

-\textbf{Simulation Platform:} All the numerical examples in this section are implemented in MATLAB, and run on a desktop computer with 16 GB RAM and an Intel Core i7 processor running at 1.90 GHz.
+All the numerical examples in this section are implemented in MATLAB, and run on a desktop computer with 16 GB RAM and an Intel Core i7 processor running at 1.90 GHz.
+The parameters used in the simulations for all the algorithms are reported in Table~\ref{tab:parameters}.
+In choosing the step-sizes of the algorithms in Table~\ref{tab:parameters} we followed the approach of hand-optimizing the hyper-parameters that produce good performance for these algorithms while maintaining the stability of the algorithmic estimates for the class of problems under consideration.